Nerajno/Burble-V1/README.md

 ### Todos ~ Level 2
-- [ ] Refactor the code in TypeScript
+- [ ] Refactor the whole app in TypeScript

 ## Help/Suggestions